Issue 10: Innovation Agenda

 Since 2017 the library of the Technical University in Berlin dedicated a member of staff part time with the responsibly of a Kitodo association office.
 Our colleague takes care of important tasks such as coordination of general Kitodo requests, Website Care and supporting the board as well as managing special projects e.g. workshops.

 We prefer a Release Management independently from a company.
-Release Management – paid by the association and appointed to an institution every 2 years at the general meeting.
+Release Management – paid by the association and appointed to an institution every two years at the general meeting.
 And the core statement in our developer guidelines is "All development projects should be publicly documented and must be communicated to a release manager.“

 In addition to typical mailing within our association board we brainstormed how best to support institutions who have decided to adopt Kitodo and have enough IT-Staff to get started on their own.
 The Kitodo association office has a list of experienced and committed institutions to get in contact and receive technical advice and where possible on-site practical assistance.